Pest Inspections & The WDIR Report

 Frequently Asked Questions About Pest Inspections

 At MTS Inspections we strongly recommend performing a Pest Inspection and receive a full Wood Destroying Insect Report (WDIR) in conjunction with your home inspection.
-We are happy to offer pest inspections as part of your home inspection.
+We are happy to offer pest inspections, through one of our licensed pest inspection partners, as part of your home inspection.
 Please let us know that you will be requiring this service when making your appointment.

 An inspection for wood destroying insects and evidence of their existence is performed by visual examination of all accessible areas of a building’s structural members in contact with masonry walls and other areas susceptible to attack by wood destroying insects.
 Your inspector is looking for both active infestations and past infestations of wood destroying insects throughout all accessible areas of the structure.
 Areas included as part of this inspection might include, but not limited to, permanently attached decks, porches, storage sheds or other items attached to the main residence.
 Outbuildings and other structures that are not attached to the main residence will not be inspected, unless specifically requested by the client, additional fees might apply for inspection of these structures.
 In order for these inspections to be performed, your inspector must have access to all interior and exterior areas of the structure to be inspected.
 Should any areas of the structure be inaccessible during the pest inspection, these areas must be noted as part of the Wood Destroying Insect Report.

 More information is available at NC Dept of Agriculture Pest Control Section